Lewis Collins (footballer): International

 In March 2018 Collins was called up to the Wales Under 19 Squad for the European Championship match versus Croatia in Zagreb.
 On 9 October 2020 Collins made his debut for the Wales Under 21 team in the Euro 2021 qualification defeat to Belgium.

 Personal life

 Lewis is the younger brother of professional footballer Aaron Collins.
-The brothers were on opposing sides for the first time on 18 May 2021 for the League Two play off first leg match at Rodney Parade, Newport.
+The brothers were on opposing sides for the first time on 18 May 2021 for the EFL League Two play off first leg match at Rodney Parade in their home city of Newport, Wales.
 Aaron as a striker for Forest Green Rovers and Lewis as a striker for Newport County.
-Newport won the match 2-0 with Lewis scoring the second goal.
+Newport won the match 2–0 with Lewis scoring the second goal.
+Aaron scored in the second leg, a 4-3 win for Forest Green.